-RDA brought a taste of the high street to University of Wolverhampton creating a new vegetarian and free from outlet.
+RDA has over a decade of education catering design.
+Fo its latest projects it brought a taste of the high street to University of Wolverhampton creating a new vegetarian and free from outlet.

 University of Wolverhampton has already invested more than £125 million into campus developments and teaching facilities.
 As part of its refurbishment of the main foyer, it recently appointed RDA to create two innovative dining spaces to complement its wide and varied catering offer.